 All other technical products are built and are optimized to run on HANA:

 HANA in practice and summary

-Beyond rethinking the existing portfolio, SAP is working on implementing solutions in totally new areas for problems that were beyond our reach before the advent of HANA.
+Beyond rethinking the existing portfolio, SAP is working on implementing solutions in totally new areas for problems that were beyond their reach before the advent of HANA.